-It saves time by not having to prepare anything in advance.
+The product saves you time by not having to prepare anything in advance.
 You don't need to purchase the individual ingredients and put them together by following a recipe.
-It's all done for you.
+It's all done for you to enjoy together.

 The customer need is "I need to satisfy my hunger now, and I don't have the time (or don't want to) prepare and cook my meal".